clue/reactphp-socks/README.md

 #### Connection timeout

-By default, neither of the above implements any timeouts for establishing remote connections.
+By default, the `Client` does not implement any timeouts for establishing remote connections.
 Your underlying operating system may impose limits on pending and/or idle TCP/IP connections, anywhere in a range of a few minutes to several hours.